Given the millions of children enrolled and the adult volunteers who provide their time, it's critical to figure out how to get the best results.

 Brainstorm the Ideas and Tell a Story

 Sharing a tale is a terrific approach to expressing an idea.
 Stories provide an opportunity for you to connect with your mentee and demonstrate that you understand their situation.
-It also demonstrates to your mentee that they are not alone in their circumstance.
+It also indicates that your mentee is not alone in their problems.

 Someone has gone through this before and overcome the difficulties that resulted.
-This is particularly effective when you tell a tale about a time when you failed or suffered.
+This is particularly effective when you tell a tale about when you failed or suffered.

-These can be effective tools for demonstrating how things can be turned around and how a terrible situation can lead to a positive outcome.
+These can be practical tools for demonstrating how things can be turned around and how a terrible situation can lead to a positive outcome.

-PeaceJam are the only worldwide youth organizations managed by the best mentors in the world.
-They are dedicated to developing and inspiring a new generation who believe in peace and know how to bring it about.
+PeaceJam is the only worldwide youth organization managed by the world's best mentors.
+They are dedicated to developing and inspiring a new generation who believes in peace and knows how to bring it out.

-More than 1.3 million young people from over 40 countries have taken part in the IDAAY and PeaceJam program, and each has made a difference in their manner - some in the forefront of global movements, and others in their own modest and unique ways.
+More than 1.3 million young people from over 40 countries have participated in the IDAAY and PeaceJam programs.
+Each has made a difference in their manner - some in the forefront of global movements, and others in their own modest and unique ways.

 Because we think that each young person is waiting, we can work together to help them identify their mission, release their potential, and develop strong character and leadership abilities.

-With the purpose, inspiration, and the spirit, skills, and wisdom they embody, we aim to develop a generation of young leaders committed to a good change in themselves, their communities, and the globe.
+With the purpose, inspiration, spirit, skills, and wisdom they embody, we aim to develop a generation of young leaders committed to a good change in themselves, their communities, and the globe.

 IDAAY Attempting To Achieve

-IDAAY Offer Effective Guidance and provides youth with information to help them reduce the high amount of violence they face during their formative years, which makes them vulnerable to the social evils that are inherent to the urban experience.
+IDAAY Offers Effective Guidance and provides youth with information to help them reduce the high amount of violence they face during their formative years, making them vulnerable to the social evils inherent to the urban experience.

 They also assist adolescents in achieving academic success in their preparation for post-secondary schooling by providing additional individual/group instruction/support.